Leupold RX 1600i TBR Review & Buying Guide For 2023

 Magnification And Range

 The magnification of the rangefinder is fixed 6x.
 But with 6x magnification, you get 1600 yards of range.
 The name 1600i isn’t a joke.
-It’s a great companion for hunters that are hunting long range.
+It’s a great companion for hunters who are hunting long-range.

 With that massive range, we were expecting that we would get more magnification.
-With the OLED technology that adjusts through different lighting condition 6x magnification is not so bad.
+With the OLED technology that adjusts through different lighting conditions 6x magnification is not so bad.
 We won’t rant about that.
-It is something that different users have a different opinion.
+It is something that different users have different opinions.

 Incline/Decline